stephaneVercouillieBMID/slate/source/workingVersion.html.md

 The objective of this document is to provide all the information needed to integrate the **itsme® Login** using OpenID Connect protocol, by describing our OAuth 2.0 implementation of **itsme® Login**, which conforms to  the <a href="http://openid.net/specs/openid-connect-core-1_0.html"> OpenID Connect Core </a> specifications.

+<a name id="Onboarding"></a>
-# <a name id="Onboarding"></a>2.
-Integration Process
+# 2. Integration Process

 ## 2.1.
 Configuring your Sandbox Environment
 First, your company will provide us through <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7">our B2B portal</a> the functional and technical information needed to create your Sandbox.
 These information include (not exhaustively):

 - Information to customize the user consent screen
--  JWKSet URL, and associated SSL/TLS certificate
+-  JWKSet URL, and associated SSL/TLS certificate (see details below)
 - Redirect URIs associated to your instances of itsme(r) services.

+<aside class="warning"> You can specify only one JWKSet URL per environment.</aside>

-<aside class="notice"> Redirect URIs (to which the User will be redirected after authentication in the itsme App) need to be whitelisted by our F5.
+<aside class="warning"> Redirect URIs (to which the User will be redirected after authentication in the itsme App) need to be whitelisted by our F5.
 Please note that:
   <ul>
     <li> Multiple URLs can be whitelisted per service (can include Universal Link for your App)</li>
     <li> Additional parameters are not allowed and entire redirect_uri must match </li>
   </ul>  </aside>

-<aside class="warning"> You can specify only one JWKSet URL per environment.</aside>

 Once your Sandbox is created, you will receive:
 <ul>